ropensci/coder/README.md

 ## Classification schemes

 Classification schemes are used to classify items.
-These schemas are constructed by regular expressions for computational speed, but their content can be summarized and visualized for clarity.
+These schema are constructed by regular expressions for computational speed, but their content can be summarized and visualized for clarity.

 The package includes several default classification schemes (so called `classcodes` objects).